Versity17/sudomaaz/README.md

 3. Promote/Demte someone as an admin.
 4. Set name/description of group.
 5. Warn any user for misconduct.
-6. Remove any user from group.
+6. Remove any user from groups
 7. Toggle disappearing messages.
 8. Get group invite link.
 9. find videos from youtube , conduct a web and image search on internet.